Tell Premier Rachel Notley to put a stop to forced transfers for assisted dying

 What you can do

-Help Jan make a difference for Albertans who, like her father, want the choice of a medically assisted death.
-Use our Email-a-Rep tool to tell Premier Rachel Notley and Health Minister Sarah Hoffman to ensure that all publicly funded hospitals, hospices and long-term care facilities that care for dying Albertans allow residents to exercise their right to a peaceful death on site — without unreasonable delays or gruelling transfers.
+Help make a difference for Albertans who want fair and compassionate access to their right to a medically assisted death.
+Use our Email-a-Rep action to tell Premier Rachel Notley and Health Minister Sarah Hoffman to ensure that all publicly funded hospitals, hospices and long-term care facilities that care for dying Albertans allow residents to exercise their right to a peaceful death on-site — without unreasonable delays or gruelling transfers.

 Here's how it works: